Helping people with HIV live better when they have problems with thinking and memory – Identity and website

 Dr Kate Alford, Research Fellow in HIV and Neurology

-To support the development we carried out a discovery workshop with the team to understand their hopes and concerns about developing this new resource and used it to not only learn about these challenges but also identify key ingredients for success.
+We carried out a discovery workshop with the team to understand their hopes and concerns about developing this new resource and used it to not only learn about these challenges but also identify key ingredients for success.
 These included:

 • Giving people more power over their lives with clear steps and resources